cloudfoundry/docs-bosh/content/networks.md

 | OpenStack | [Multiple per instance group](openstack-multiple-networks.md)   | Single per instance group   | Single, corresponds to a floating IP |                                         |                                              |
 | vSphere   | Multiple per instance group                                     | Not supported               | Not supported                        |                                         |                                              |

 1 = The maximum number of network interfaces attached to a VM is [limited per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AvailableIpPerENI.html).
-If you want to attach more IP addresses to your VMs check out the nic_group configuration [here](manifest-v2.md#instance-groups-block--instance-groups-).
+If you want to attach more IP addresses to your VMs check out the nic_group configuration in the networks section [here](manifest-v2.md#instance-groups).

 2 = The maximum number of IP addresses assigned to one NIC (limited by the AWS CPI as of now): one IPv4 address, one IPv6 address, one IPv4 prefix delegation and one IPv6 prefix delegation